v-2amisi/auth0TF/README.md

 Conclusion

 This guide provides a detailed walkthrough for configuring Okta for various authentication and authorization use cases.
-Ensure that all configurations align with security best practices and compliance requirements for your organization.
+Ensure that all configurations align with security best practices and compliance requirements.

-For further information, visit the Okta Developer Documentation or reach out to Okta support.